Bus Rapid Transit System Peshawar

-    How is the environment of BRT Peshawar terminal?
+How is the environment of the BRT Peshawar terminal?

 The environment of BRT Peshawar Terminal is very fresh and there is sufficient space for travelers.
-BRT Peshawar Terminal have neat and clean washroom.
+BRT Peshawar Terminal has a neat and clean washroom.
 There is also a mosque for the worshipers to offer prayers.
-There is also a tuck shop at the terminal for buy the Food items.
+There is also a tuck shop at the terminal for buying Food items.

-How much the Total routs of the BRT Peshawar Bus Service?
+How much is the Total route of the BRT Peshawar Bus Service?

 The Total passing track of BRT Peshawar is 32

-How much is the fare of BRT bus Service?
+How much is the fare of the BRT bus Service?

-Fares is very Reasonable the minimum fare for a ticket will be 10 Rupees whereas the highest ticket fare will be 50 Rupees on the basis of the travelling stations.
+Fares are very Reasonable the minimum fare for a ticket will be 10 Rupees whereas the highest ticket fare will be 50 Rupees based on the travelling stations.

-How much the passenger capacity of the BRT Bus Services?
+How much is the passenger capacity of the BRT Bus Services?